 Afan Forest Park

 The quality of the mountain biking trails of Afan Forest Park in Neath Port Talbot draws visitors from all corners of Britain.
 You can bring your own bikes or hire them to try out the six trails - ranging from Blue to Black.
 There are many other attractions besides, including walks through the beautiful, calming forest trails, and the South Wales Miners Museum, charting the industrial heritage of the area.

 This is the biggest and arguably the most impressive castle in a country that isn’t short of an ancient monument or two.
 Just a short drive from Cardiff, Caerphilly Castle is surrounded by an elaborate collection of moats and islands and was renovated during the 19th century under the instruction of industrial magnate the third Marquess Of Bute.
 Unfortunately, history doesn’t record whether he was a keen water skier.

 Sultan the Pit Pony and Parc Penallta, Caerphilly

-Sultan the Pit Pony is the UK’s largest figurative earth sculpture features a 200 metre horse, created by landscape sculptor Mick Petts.
+Sultan the Pit Pony is one of the UK’s largest figurative earth sculpture and features a 200 metre horse, created by landscape sculptor Mick Petts.
 It was carved on the site of a former coal tip on the outskirts of Ystrad Mynach and has been included among the Top 10 Woodland Sculpture Trails, compiled by the Woodland Trust.
 Parc Penallta is an ideal place for a relaxing walk or some time out amongst nature.
 It has marked trails though woodlands and grasses, with streams, wetland boardwalks, marshland, a fishing lake and ponds along the way.